[ RadSafe ] " Port gets dirty-bomb detectors "

 A dirty bomb is a device that combines radioactive material with

-can be driven around a container are now in use at the entryway to the
+be driven around a container are now in use at the entryway to the port and

 Federal Public Safety Minister Stockwell Day and Public Works Michael

-Canada Border Services Agency near the Louis-Hippolyte Lafontaine
+Border Services Agency near the Louis-Hippolyte Lafontaine tunnel.

-and separated by the width of a container.
-All arriving containers are
+separated by the width of a container.
+All arriving containers are loaded on

-loaded on a transport truck and driven through the portal.
-The machine
+a transport truck and driven through the portal.
+The machine identifies

-identifies sources of artificial and natural radiation.
-Artificially
+sources of artificial and natural radiation.
+Artificially sourced radiation

-the ingredients necessary to make these kinds of bombs.
-The car-borne
+ingredients necessary to make these kinds of bombs.
+The car-borne X-ray

 artificially sourced radiation.